datafusion-contrib/ray-sql/README.md

 ## Goals

-- Demonstrate how easily new systems can be built on top of DataFusion
+- Demonstrate how easily new systems can be built on top of DataFusion.
+See the [design documentation](./docs/README.md) to understand how RaySQL works.
-- Drive requirements for DataFusion's Python bindings
+- Drive requirements for DataFusion's [Python bindings](https://github.com/apache/arrow-datafusion-python).
-- Create content for an interesting blog post or conference talk
+- Create content for an interesting blog post or conference talk.

 ## Non Goals

-- Build and support a production system
+- Build and support a production system.

 ## Example